hpc-unibe-ch/hpc-unibe-ch.github.io/docs/slurm/submission.md

 #SBATCH --cpus-per-task=4
 ```

-!!! type danger ""
+!!! warning "Warning"
     The requested node,task, and CPU resources must match!
 For example, you cannot request one node (`--nodes=1`) and more tasks (`--ntasks-per-node`) than CPU cores are available on a single node in the partition.
 In such a case you will experience an error message:
     ```Bash
     sbatch: error: Batch job submission failed: Requested node configuration is not available.
     ```

-!!! note "parallel launcher"
+!!! tip "mpiexec vs mpirun vs srun"
-    Parallel applications, esp.
-MPI, need a launcher to setup the environment.
-We strongly suggest to use `srun` instead of mpirun.
+    Parallel MPI applications need a launcher to setup the environment.
+We strongly suggest to use `srun` instead of `mpirun` or `mpiexec`.

 ## Environment Variables